Contacts and Referrals

 - That the child does not appear to be a Child in Need, which will result in one of the following: the provision of information, advice, sign-posting to another agency and/or no further action;

-- That the child appears to be a Child in Need with a moderate level of need, in which case, the manager may authorise an Assessment;
+- That the child appears to be a Child in Need with a moderate level of need, in which case, the manager may authorise a Single Assessment;

-- That it is suspected that the child is suffering or is likely to suffer from Significant Harm, which will result in an Assessment, with a view to conducting a Strategy Discussion, prior to a Section 47 Enquiry commencing.
+- That it is suspected that the child is suffering or is likely to suffer from Significant Harm, which will result in a Single Assessment, with a view to conducting a Strategy Discussion, prior to a Section 47 Enquiry commencing.

 Feedback on the outcome of the Referral should also be provided to non-professional referrers in a manner consistent with respecting the confidentiality of the child.

 The child and family must be informed of the action to be taken.

 The child should be seen as soon as possible if the decision is taken that the Referral requires further assessment.

 Where requested to do so by local authority children's social care, professionals from other parts of the local authority such as housing and those in health organisations have a duty to cooperate under section 27 of the Children Act 1989 by assisting the local authority in carrying out its children's social care functions.